wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 - Complete the following to add an entry to a collection configuration.

 	1. Open command line.
-	2. Type the `componentId` and `facetName` followed by the facet's key=value pairs.
-Then press Enter.
+	2. Type the `componentId` and `facetName` followed by the key=value pairs, and press Enter.

 	Example: Add the 'Health Endpoints' facet to the 'System' component:

 	```bash
 	edgecmd Configuration System HealthEndpoints Id=endpoint_1 Endpoint=endpointURL UserName=UserName Password=Password
 	```
-	**Note:** If an entry with the specified id already exists, it will be updated based on the new key=value pairs.
+	**Note:** If an entry with the specified ID already exists, it will be updated based on the new key=value pairs.

 ### Configure with JSON Files
 You can also configure Edge Data Store by a JSON file input into the EdgeCmd application.
-File imports will completely replace the existing configurations that you are attempting to change.
-Therefore, you cannot use it to change individual values in a facet without modifying others.
+A file import completely replaces the existing configurations; therefore, you cannot use it to change individual values in a facet without modifying others.

 - Complete the following to import a bulk configuration.

 	1. Open command line.
-	2. Type the following in the command line, replacing `PathToJsonFile` with the path to the file.
-Then press Enter.
+	2. Type the following in the command line, replacing `PathToJsonFile` with the path to the file, and press Enter.

 		```bash
 		edgecmd Configuration file=PathToJsonFile